431 Air Demonstration Squadron

 The Snowbirds and all Canadians salute the following deceased team members:

-Seven pilots have died in crashes of Snowbird jets since the team was formally inaugurated in 1971.
+Seven pilots and one passenger have died in crashes of Snowbird jets since the team was formally inaugurated in 1971.

 Capt.
 Shawn McCaughey - #2, Inner Right Wing - Killed during a routine training mission in April 2007 near Great Falls, Montana.
 Age 31.